Isen-kun/React-Projects/material-ui/README.md

-# Steps to run this priject:
+# Steps to run this project:

-###1.
-Download the code & run `npm install` to install dependencies before starting the app.
+### 1. Download the code & run `npm install` to install dependencies before starting the app.

-###2.
-Install Material UI as a dependency.
+### 2. Install Material UI as a dependency.
 To do this run `npm install @material-ui/core`.

-###3.
-Run Json-Server by running `npx json-server --watch data/db.json --port 8000`
+### 3. Run Json-Server by running `npx json-server --watch data/db.json --port 8000`

-###4.
-Run `npm start` in a different terminal to start the development server
+### 4. Run `npm start` in a different terminal to start the development server

 # Getting Started with Create React App